LandRegistry/govuk-frontend-wtf/README.md

 WTFormsHelpers(app)
 ```

 Import and include the relevant widget on each field in your form class (see table below).
+Note that `widget=GovTextInput()` is the only difference relative to a standard Flask-WTF form definition.

 ```python
 from flask_wtf import FlaskForm